tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 Create a copy of this subgraph.

-Note that this class is a "view", copying it only create another view and does not copy the underlying part of the tf.Graph.
+Note that this class is a "view", copying it only create another view and does not copy the underlying part of the `tf.Graph`.

 ##### Returns: